awslabs/aws-c-io/README.md

 handlers to move a task into that thread, but it is very important that handlers and application users of your handlers never block.

+### Channel IO Operation Fairness

+Since multiple channels run in the same event loop, we need to make sure channels are not starved by other active channels.
+To address this, the handlers consuming IO events from the event loop should determine the appropriate max read and write and context switch before continuing.
+A context switch is performed, simply by scheduling a task to run at the current timestamp, to continue the IO operation.

+A reasonable default is 16kb, but a savy implementation may want to upgrade a few connections to 256kb if they notice a particularly fast connection (e.g. you notice EAGAIN or EWOULDBLOCK is never returned from write() calls).

 ### Read Back Pressure

 One of the most challenging aspects of asynchronous io programming, is managing when back-pressure should be applied to